gitfaq(7) — Linux manual page

 Why do I have a file that’s always modified?

-Internally, Git always stores file names as sequences of
+Internally, Git always stores file names as sequences of bytes

-store only one of these files, so when Git reads the other
+of these files, so when Git reads the other file to see its

-file to see its contents, it looks modified.
+contents, it looks modified.

 It’s best to remove one of the files such that you only have